silent-code/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image4]

 Once we have the wrist center position it is fairly straight forward to derive the first three joint angles.
-Once those are obtained, one can use
+The next diagram shows the pertinent robot geometry between the base and Grip (EE).

 ![alt text][image3]